-FotoEvidence operates as a foundation in Europe (EIN:177147626) and the VII Foundation serves as its 501 (c) 3 fiscal sponsor in the United States.
+The FotoEvidence Association is now located in France and the VII Foundation serves as its fiscal sponsor in the United States.
 US tax deductible contributions can be sent to the VII Foundation indicating that it is intended for FotoEvidence.
-VII Foundation, 429 W 45th St, New York, NY 10036 USA (EIN: 510427657)
+VII Foundation, 429 W 45th St, New York, NY 10036 USA (EIN: 510427657).

 FotoEvidence publishes the work of the award winners in high-quality, hardbound photo books.
 The FotoEvidence Book Award winner and two finalists are exhibited at the World Press Photo Festival in Amsterdam, at the FotoEvidence Book Award exhibit at the Bronx Documentary Center in New York, and at the International Month of Photojournalism Festival in Padua, Italy, as well as other venues depending on the photographer and the issue addressed.